ibm-cloud-docs/apps/ts_apps.md

 The variables that you specified are saved only if you save them to the manifest file.
 {: tsCauses}

 When you push an app to {{site.data.keyword.Bluemix_notm}} from IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}, select the **Save to the manifest file** check box in the Application details page of the Application wizard.
 Then, the variables that you specified in the wizard are saved to the manifest file for your application.
-The next time you open the wizard, the variables are displayed automatically.
+The next time that you open the wizard, the variables are displayed automatically.
 {: tsResolve}